Coalfire’s In-House Legal Takes Control With a Modern Discovery Solution

 Coalfire’s long-term goal was to bring more work in-house.
 For discovery, this now involves handling more pre-litigation internally aided by technology and sending only the most germane files to outside counsel for validation.
 The strategy saves time and money.

-For example, by handling a recent subpoena request within Everlaw, Roemer was able to upload documents using cloud connector technology – a step that took a few clicks rather than a few days.
+For example, when handling subpoena requests within Everlaw, Roemer is able to upload documents using cloud connector technology – a step that now takes a few clicks rather than a few days.

 Instead of relying on law firms to handle all the rest, including processing, review, and production, Roemer handled it quickly in-house and shared a download link of pre-culled data with outside counsel.

-In Everlaw, ECA users reduce the number of documents requiring active review by 75% on average
+In Everlaw, ECA users on average reduce the number of documents requiring active review by 75%.

-“I was able to produce the documents faster than I would have on my own,” Roemer said, “and obviously at less cost than having outside counsel do it for us.”
+“I was able to produce the documents faster than I would have on my own,” Roemer says, “and obviously at less cost than having outside counsel do it for us.”

 Legal holds are another area where Coalfire’s team has reaped the benefits of powerful technology in a centralized hub.
 With functionality that lets users issue holds through a few clicks and follow up with automated reminders, Roemer has been able to move away from the emails and spreadsheets she used previously.